G♯ Minor

 Read: Learn more about chord inversions here.

-If you place the D♯ as the lowest note in the chord, you can start to form the 2nd inversion of G♯ minor.
+If you place D♯ as the lowest note in the chord, you can start to form the second inversion of G♯ minor.
 To play the chord with your right hand, use the following fingers:

 B - Fifth finger (5)